The first time you raft down a river, it’s like being let in on a secret world that nobody else seems to know about.

 Rivers play an essential role in fisheries, agriculture, flood protection, drought protection and our freshwater supply.
 They are hotspots of biodiversity, and they form a key part of the identity of many people around the world.
 But those aren’t the only reasons we love them.
 We love them because they are beautiful and unpredictable, and because rafting down them gives us joy.
 And joy and beauty are essential to our well-being.

-As a community that reveres rivers, we must sit up, pay attention and start to advocate for permanent protection of our rivers.
+As a community that reveres rivers, we must step up, pay attention and start to advocate for permanent protection of our rivers.